cybercow/uv-exposure/README.md

    - minimalistic but functional UI on 4 rows 20 characters LCD
    - only one command (push) button (no rotary encoder or microswitches) use double clicks with continuous intuitive clicking for navigation
-   - two indipendent single timed channels, combine as you wish like for eg.: use 1st. channel for UV-LED strip for UV exposure of PCB use 2nd. channel for regular white LED strip and PCB/film inspection you got the idea, combine as you wish ...
+   - two independent - but single timed channels, combine as you wish like for eg.: use 1st. channel for UV-LED strip for UV exposure of PCB use 2nd. channel for regular white LED strip and PCB/film inspection you got the idea ...
    - use two relays for powering both channels - or use a MOSFET switch as did the author from the YT video bellow ...
    - take care of LED/PSU power to not exceed combined power of Arduino +